Jack Babashoff

 Jack Babashoff Jr. (born July 13, 1955) is an American former competition swimmer and a 1976 Olympic silver medal winner in the 100 meter freestyle.

 Babashoff was born one of four children of Vera (Slevkoff), a former teacher, and Jack Babashoff Sr., a machinist.
-Both of his parents were second-generation Russian-Americans.
+Both of his parents were second-generation Spiritual Christians from Russia.
 His younger sisters Shirley and Debbie and brother Bill were also swimmers who competed at the international level.
 Jack's father, Jack Sr., was a swimming instructor in Hawaii for a period while in the Army and hoped his own children might aspire to be Olympic swimmers.

 Early swim career

 Babashoff began swimming in 1965 around the age of nine at the pool of Cerritos College, a Junior College in Norwalk, California, as did his sister Shirley Babashoff, who would also become an accomplished Olympian.
 In his early years, Jack swam for a number of clubs including the Buena Park Splashers.
 Around 13, Jack joined a team with sister Shirley in El Monte coached by Don La Mont, then after moving to the area around 1971 swam at Golden West College in Huntington Beach for a team called Phillips 66.
 He later swam for Long Beach Swim Club under Hall of Fame Coach Dick Jochums through around 1971-1978, where he settled.

 After entering High School, Jack would swim for both his clubs and High School, at times requiring more than one practice per day.

 Babashoff attended and swam first for Lynwood High School and later when the family moved to Fountain Valley, he attended and swam for Fountain Valley High School in Fountain Valley, California, where he graduated.
 Recognized as a top California swimmer, Babashoff's High School swim times by his Senior Year were exceptional with personal bests of 46.8 seconds in the 100-yard freestyle, and a 1:42 in the 200-yard freestyle.